privacygmail cleanupemail security

 • Actively sells your email data for profit

-• Business model entirely based on data monetization
+• A business model built entirely on data monetization

 • Scans purchase receipts and transactions